marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   options.
 If the :samp:`{prefix}` represents a directory, you should include the final ``'/'``.

-.. index:: isysroot dir

-.. index:: preprocessing, include path
+.. index:: isysroot dir, preprocessing, include path

 .. option:: -isysroot {dir}

   This option is like the :option:`--sysroot` option, but applies only to header files.
 See the :option:`--sysroot` option for more information.

-.. index:: iquote dir

-.. index:: preprocessing, include path
+.. index:: iquote dir, preprocessing, include path

 .. option:: -iquote {dir}